 My suggestion to use this website is revising making future plans and predictions in English.

-The procedure is very simple and short.
+The procedure is straightforward and short.

 First, warm-up your student’s about their future plans and predictions for future.
 This stage will be a good ice-breaker.
 There’ll be a nice atmosphere in the class after getting a few plans and predictions.Then, arrange a future date with your students that when their plans and predictions should be realized or met with reality.
 At the futureme.org website you can set the delivery time till the year 2067, however, I suggest the delivery date to be before the summer holiday as it’ll give you a chance to check whether they have realized their plans or not.Besides, you can't set the delivery date less than 30 days ahead.
 At last, assign it as homework to write a future dated e-mail on this website.